refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/4-add-delete-action.md

 [Refer to the `<DeleteButton />` documentation for more information &#8594](/docs/api-reference/mui/components/buttons/delete-button/)

-With this customization, we have a button to delete a blog post item from the list page.
+With this customization, we have a button to delete a blog post item from the list page in our React admin panel app.

 <br/>